MohsenAlyafei/nArabicWords/README.md

 ## 7. General Notes on Code

-1. Purposely, the function code is made short and heavily commented.
-Most code is added for the various options.
+1. Purposely, the function code is made short and heavily commented (see description above for reasons).
+Most of the code had been added to cater for the various options.

-2. Although the function handles integers only, a factional number (float) can be split and the function called for each part separately (the Whole Part and the Fractional Part).
+2. Although the function handles integers only, a factional number (float) may be split and the function is called for each part separately (the Whole Part and the Fractional Part).

-3. ES6 javascript features are mostly used.
-This should not create a problem for many browsers.
+3. The simple wrapper function can be added to create a tool for converting currency number to the equivalent Arabic text.